codebykazim/codebykazim/README.md

 Frontend Developer | React Wizard | Cloud Data Engineer in Training ☁️

 👋 Welcome to My Tech Universe!
-I'm Muhammad Kazim, a passionate **React Developer** who crafts interactive UIs and responsive web apps with clean, maintainable code.
+I'm Muhammad Kazim, a passionate **Frontend Developer** who crafts interactive UIs and responsive web apps with clean, maintainable code.
 Lately, I’ve been diving into the world of **Cloud Data Engineering**, exploring how data flows, scales, and transforms in real-time systems.

 ---